Marjorie Kinnan Rawlings Historic State Park & Other Historical Sites

 Former plantations, museums and schools in Alachua County

 Florida has a rich and diverse history.
 African American landmarks and legacies exist in various locations throughout the state.
-The following historical sites can be found in Alachua County.
+The following historical sites, such as the Marjorie Kinnan Rawlings Historic State Park, can be found in Alachua County.
 While some of these sites can be visited, other listings are marked "private" and are not open to the public.

 County Road 236, east of I-75 Exit 404

 This cemetery is a landmark in the Bland Community.
 The old Damascus Church, built in 1900, stood several miles to the northeast on County Road 1491, on a site marked today by a commemorative sign.
 (352) 373-4062.